thefloatingcity/Helios/README.md

 # TFCPlugin
-Hello!
-This is the main, core plugin developed for [The Floating City](https://thefloating.city), a unique Minecraft server where you can freely build with creative, but in a void world, unable to fly.
+The main, core plugin developed for [The Floating City](https://thefloating.city), a unique Minecraft server where you can freely build with creative, but in a void world, unable to fly.
 If that sounds interesting to you, consider giving the server a quick visit!

 ## Contributing
 If you see any bugs, typos, or anything that can be improved, feel free to